Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards: Numerical Studies

 \subsection{RLHF under Heavy-Tailed Rewards}

-To illustrate---and to stress-test---the mechanism by which \Renyi-regularized RLHF mitigates catastrophic Goodhart effects, we empirically study \Renyi-regularized RLHF under \emph{controlled} heavy-tailed reward perturbations.
+To illustrate, the mechanism by which R\'enyi-regularized RLHF mitigates catastrophic Goodhart effects, we empirically study R\'enyi-regularized RLHF under \emph{controlled} heavy-tailed reward perturbations.
 Since commonly used open-source reward models often appear approximately light-tailed on in-distribution prompts, we emphasize that the goal of these experiments is not to claim that the underlying reward model is intrinsically heavy-tailed; rather, we construct heavy-tailed training signals in a principled way to isolate the interaction between tail behavior and the choice of divergence regularizer.
 Starting from the constrained formulation~\eqref{optRENYI}, we adopt the Lagrangian optimization:

 where $\pi_0(\cdot\mid x)$ is the reference policy, $\alpha\ge 1$ is the \Renyi order (with $\alpha=1$ reducing to KL), and $\beta$ controls the trade-off between reward maximization and conservatism.